rockettheme/docs/Docs/joomla/basic/how_to_create_a_multilingual_site.md

 Next, you will want to change the main menu to the one you created for the language.
 For example, if this template style is assigned to English (USA), then you will want to select the English (USA) menu.

-## Step 8: Create a Language Selector Module
+## Step 8: Create a Language Switcher Module

 This step is useful if you want to give your visitors the option to switch between languages as they please.
-You can do this by creating a **Language Selector** module and publishing it on the page.
+You can do this by creating a **Language Switcher** module and publishing it on the page.

 ![][multilanguage_18]